 Royal Horticultural Society’s Award of Garden Merit

-Mammillaria plumosa F.A.C.Weber is the correct and accepted scientific name for this species of cactus.
+Mammillaria plumosa F.A.C.Weber is the accepted scientific name for this species of cactus.
 It was named and described by Frédéric Albert Constantin Weber in Dictionnaire d’Horticulture in 1898.

 I bought this plant from a seller on Ebay and it arrived on September 22 (2018).
 It was really NICE and arrived safe and sound wrapped in toilet paper.
 The selection on Ebay and a few groups on Facebook is much better than what I can find at Walmart and Lowe’s…

 The cluster measured approximately 3/4” tall x 2 1/4” wide.
 I couldn’t tell how many offsets are in the cluster because of all the fuzz.
 A single specimen of this species can take a couple of years to offset, but I can feel there are several in this cluster of fuzz.
 It kind of reminds me of a VERY HAIRY Thimble Cactus (Mammillaria vetula subsp. gracilis).